Blaby: Buildings

 While there are few buildings of outstanding historical or architectural interest, old Blaby is a conservation area.
 Old Blaby contains The Bakers Arms, a thatched public house that dates back to 1485.
 The other public houses to be found in Blaby are The Fox & Tiger, The Bulls Head and The Black Horse.
 The Tom Thumb and The Egyptian Queen have been demolished.
 Blaby is home to three schools: Blaby Stokes CE Primary School, Blaby Thistly Meadow Primary School, and Foxfields Academy.

 Parks

 To the south of the Bakers Arms stands Bouskell Park, with a 19th-century ice house.
-Other parks include Northfield Park, used for football, cricket, fetes and fairs, and Oakfield Park, located off Hospital Lane.
+Other parks include Northfield Park, home to Blaby Village Cricket Club and Oakfield Park, located off Hospital Lane.

 Shops

 Most shops and amenities stand on the old A426 road between Leicester to the north and Lutterworth to the south.
 Fosse Park shopping centre, the M1 motorway, and the M69 motorway are a few miles away.